-The CCHA must determine that the cost of the unit is reasonable [24 CFR 982.305(a)].
+The PHA must determine that the proposed rent for the unit is reasonable [24 CFR 982.305(a)].
 The rent must be reasonable in relation to comparable unassisted units in the area and must not be in excess of rents charged by the owner for comparable, unassisted units on the premises.
 See chapter 8 for a discussion of requirements and policies on rent reasonableness, rent comparability and the rent reasonableness determination process.

-At initial lease-up of a unit, the CCHA must determine that the share of rent to be paid by the family does not exceed 40 percent of the family's monthly adjusted income [24 CFR 982.305(a)].
+At initial lease-up of a unit, if the gross rent exceeds the applicable payment standard, the PHA must ensure that the family share does not exceed 40 percent of the family's monthly adjusted income [24 CFR 982.305(a)].
 See chapter 6 for a discussion of the calculation of family income, family share of rent and HAP.

 The dwelling lease must comply with all program requirements [24 CFR 982.308].
 Owners are encouraged to use their standard leases when renting to an assisted family.
-However, the HCV program requires that the Tenancy Addendum, which helps standardize the tenancy requirements for all assisted families, be added word-for-word to that lease.
+The HUD Tenancy Addendum includes the HUD requirements governing the tenancy and must be added word-for-word to the owner's lease.
 See chapter 9 for a discussion of the dwelling lease and tenancy addendum, including lease terms and provisions.

-The CCHA and the owner enter into a formal contractual relationship by executing the Housing Assistance Payment (HA) Contract (Form HUD-52641).
+The PHA and the owner must execute a Housing Assistance Payment (HAP) Contract (Form HUD-52641).
 The HAP contract format is prescribed by HUD.
-See chapter 9 for a discussion of the HAP contract execution process.
-Specific HAP contract provisions and responsibilities are discussed in Part II of Chapter 13.
+See chapter 9 for a discussion of the HUD requirements for execution of the HAP contract.